robinhenry/opfpy-papers/README.md

 ## Future Implementations

 #### Load Flow Solution Methods
-1. Brown, R. J., & Tinney, W. F. (1957).
-Digital solutions for large power networks.
-Transactions of the American Institute of Electrical Engineers.
-Part III: Power Apparatus and Systems, 76(3), 347-351.

-2. Glimn, A. F., & Stagg, G. W. (1957).
+1. Glimn, A. F., & Stagg, G. W. (1957).
 Automatic calculation of load flows.
 Transactions of the American Institute of Electrical Engineers.
 Part III: Power Apparatus and Systems, 76(3), 817-825.

-3. Brown, H. E., Carter, G. K., Happ, H. H., & Person, C. E. (1963).
+2. Brown, H. E., Carter, G. K., Happ, H. H., & Person, C. E. (1963).
 Power flow solution by impedance matrix iterative method.
 IEEE transactions on power apparatus and systems, 82(65), 1-10.

-4. Tinney, W. F., & Hart, C. E. (1967).
+3. Tinney, W. F., & Hart, C. E. (1967).
 Power flow solution by Newton's method.
 IEEE Transactions on Power Apparatus and systems, (11), 1449-1460.

+#### Optimal Power Flows
-5. Peschon, J., Piercy, D. S., Tinney, W. F., Tveit, O. J., & Cuenod, M. (1968).
+1. Peschon, J., Piercy, D. S., Tinney, W. F., Tveit, O. J., & Cuenod, M. (1968).
 Optimum control of reactive power flow.
 IEEE Transactions on Power Apparatus and Systems, (1), 40-48.

 ## Bug Reports
 Feel free to create a new issue on this repository if you spot any bug.
 You can also email me at robin.x.henry@gmail.com